RobbieTJN/TravelExpertsSource/README.md

 ### Things to do/Known bugs:

+* Password hashing - salt was not working, so is disabled for now
 * Verify credit card expiry date if user had previously entered their information.
 Currently, a user can register a card with a valid expiry date, but if that date passes, the program won't check for that
 * Allow entering and changing of credit card information on dashboard
 * Better CSS (I was mostly focused on backend programming)